mng-g/portfolio-k8s/README.md

 # Portfolio Kubernetes Deployment

-This repository contains the necessary configurations and instructions to deploy a portfolio application with frontend and backend components on Kubernetes (K8s).
+This repository contains the necessary configurations and instructions to deploy a full-stack application on Kubernetes (K8s).
 The architecture involves multiple services, including database, application backend, and frontend, all orchestrated on K8s.

 ## Table of Contents
 - [Build, Tag, and Push Docker Images](#build-tag-and-push-docker-images)